basingstoke322/sfml-go/README.md

 # sfml-go
 Simple realisation of Go game.
+The AI is based on minimax algorythm with alpha-beta pruning.